 Extensive tooth cracks lead to infection of the pulp tissue, which can spread to the bone and gum tissue that surrounds the tooth.
 Early diagnosis is essential to treating and saving a cracked tooth.

 There are several types of cracked teeth.
-Dr. Beal and his associates determine the best course of treatment based on the type, location, and extent of the crack.
+Tracy L. Murphy, DMD & Associates determine the best course of treatment based on the type, location, and extent of the crack.

 Craze lines are tiny cracks affecting the outer enamel.
 Extremely common in adult teeth, craze lines cause no pain, are very shallow, and not of concern beyond appearance.